-The annuity owners “income” account grows at 6%, at the time of retirement, the Variable Annuity company via an actuary prices the actual payout based on the value of money, primarily the value of US Treasuries.
+The annuity owner’s “income” account grows at 6%; at the time of retirement, the Variable Annuity company, via an actuary, price the actual payout based on the value of money, primarily the value of US Treasuries.

 Tip: Funds invested in a Variable Annuity are not actually at the Variable Annuity company.
 The funds are being invested in “separate” accounts with fund managers; these accounts are very much like mutual funds.